Defect-Bound Excitons in Topological Materials: Introduction

-Defects, or lattice imperfections in solid-state systems, and specifically in layered semiconductors, are known to significantly alter the optical response of these materials\cite {koperski2017optical, refaely2018defect,aghajanian2023optical}, giving rise to stable, long-lifetime excitations desired for single-photon emitters \cite{mitterreiter2021role, azzam2021prospects, he2015single,koperski2015single,srivastava2015optically,chakraborty2015voltage, tonndorf2015single, linhart2019localized}.
-In quantum materials with defects, the symmetry of the lattice and the topology of the electronic bands conspire to form electronic levels bound to the defect with unique profiles.
-The Bloch wave functions that construct a topological band cannot be recombined to form an orthogonal set of exponentially localized Wannier wave functions that respect all lattice symmetries.
-This phenomenon is often termed "topological obstruction", and it implies that in topological materials, the electronic wave functions' spread in real space has a lower bound\cite{marzari1997maximally,marzari2012maximally, bradlyn2017topological, po2018fragile, brouder2007exponential, soluyanov2011wannier}.
-In the presence of lattice defects, topological obstructions also result in robust, ring-shaped, wide defect states inside topological gaps \cite{queiroz2024ring, slager2015impurity}.
-These ring states are reminiscent of edge modes and are topologically protected.
+Defects- lattice imperfections in solid-state systems, particularly in layered semiconductors- are known to significantly alter the optical response of these materials \cite {koperski2017optical, refaely2018defect,aghajanian2023optical}, giving rise to stable, long-lived excitations that are desirable for single-photon emitters \cite{mitterreiter2021role, azzam2021prospects, he2015single,koperski2015single,srivastava2015optically,chakraborty2015voltage, tonndorf2015single, linhart2019localized}.
+Recent theoretical studies \cite{queiroz2024ring, slager2015impurity} have revealed intriguing features of defects in topological systems.
+Topological materials are characterized by a "topological obstruction"- the inability to recombine the Bloch wave functions forming a topological band into a set of orthogonal, symmetric, and exponentially localized Wannier functions \cite{marzari1997maximally, brouder2007exponential, soluyanov2011wannier, marzari2012maximally, bradlyn2017topological, po2018fragile}.
+This obstruction also implies that the spread of their electronic wave functions in real space has a lower bound \cite{marzari1997maximally, brouder2007exponential, soluyanov2011wannier, li2024constraints}.
+As was recently shown in Ref.\cite{queiroz2024ring}, in the presence of strong local defect potentials, topological obstructions further give rise to irremovable defect-bound states residing inside topological gaps.
+These so-called "ring states"- named after the ring-shaped profile of their wave function surrounding the point defect- are constructed from Bloch states belonging to both the valence and conduction bands, and are topologically protected against any adiabatic and symmetric perturbation of the Hamiltonian.
 It is therefore expected that excitons formed from electrons excited into a defect state inside a topological gap should bear hallmarks of the ring state's properties.

 In this work, we demonstrate how excitons bound to ring states are affected by their robustness, spatial width, and mixed orbital character, all of which are direct consequences of the topology of the single-particle band structure.
 We use a simple canonical two-band tight-binding model, which enables a comparison of trivial and topological gaps, and create defect states by adding a local on-site potential on a single lattice site.
 The Bethe-Salpeter equation is then employed to find the excitons created by electronic excitations from a band to a lattice defect state.
 Our findings show that while the stability of the ring state ensures the existence of defect-bound excitonic states, their binding energies are lowered, a feature we ascribe to the wide spatial profile of the ring state.
 Additionally, in the topological case, small changes in model parameters can permute the order of wave functions in the excitonic ladder of states.
 This behavior is attributed to the mixed orbital character of the bands.